Authored by the expert who managed and guided the team behind the Guatemala Property Pack

 Sources: World Bank, Trading Economics, World Bank Document, World Population Review

-7) Suburban villas and large homes will lose appeal as younger buyers crave compact, affordable units
+7) Interest in suburban villas and large homes will decline as younger buyers prefer smaller, affordable units

-In Guatemala, younger buyers are increasingly favoring urban living.
+In Guatemala, younger buyers are increasingly favoring urban living over suburban sprawl.

-With the urban population expected to hit 67.3% by 2025, there's a clear shift towards city life.
-This means a growing demand for compact and affordable housing.
-Younger folks, especially those in the middle class, are looking for homes that fit their budgets, often choosing smaller, multi-family units.
+With the urban population expected to hit 67.3% by 2025, there's a clear trend towards city life.
+This shift is largely driven by the younger generation, who are looking for more compact and budget-friendly housing.
+The growing middle class is also a factor, as they seek homes that fit their financial constraints.

 In 2024, Guatemala is set to invest US$1 billion in infrastructure, with a significant focus on Quetzaltenango and its surroundings.